 Golden Parachutes in Executive Compensation Packages

-A golden parachute in business is the name given to the clause in a top executive's employment agreement, or contract, that defines the payout the individual will receive should he or she be terminated or forced out of an organization before the end of their contract.
-For many top executives at larger firms, the potential payout indicated from the golden parachute can be substantial.
+A golden parachute in business is the name given to the clause in a top executive's employment agreement that defines the payout the individual will receive should they be terminated or forced out of an organization before the end of their contract.
+For many top executives at larger firms, the potential payout can be substantial.

-Top executives are recruited to companies with an array of incentives and benefits, including base compensation, the potential for overblown bonuses, stock, stock options and the assurance that if their employment is terminated, they will not be financially disadvantaged.
-There are pros and cons to offering golden parachutes to executives.
+Top executives are recruited to companies with an array of incentives and benefits, including base compensation, potentially overblown bonuses, stock options, and the assurance that if their employment is terminated, they will not be financially disadvantaged.
+There are pros and cons to offering golden parachutes to executives, and they should be negotiated carefully.

 Why Firms Offer Golden Parachutes